mpiraux/draft-piraux-quic-tunnel/draft-piraux-intarea-quic-tunnel-session.md

 # Security Considerations

-The security considerations of {{I-D.piraux-intarea-quic-tunnel}} are also applicable for this document.
+The security considerations of {{I-D.piraux-intarea-quic-tunnel}} are also applicable to this document.

 # IANA Considerations